doubleirish/OSCON_2015/README.md

 The talk will present a quantitative analysis of the major free / open source software projects producing cloud infrastructure and platform systems (IaaS, PaaS): OpenStack, Apache CloudStack, OpenNebula, Eucalyptus, CloudFoundry, and OpenShift.
 The analysis will focus on the communities behind those projects, their main development parameters, and the trends that can be observed.

+Conor - Something wrong with the sound on this video .  lots of [metrics](http://projects.bitergia.com/previews/openstack-ng/).
+CloudFoundry and OpenStack seem to have momentum and are probably a safe bet.
+[Slides](http://conferences.oreilly.com/oscon/open-source-2015/public/schedule/detail/44744)

   * 00:29:24 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Delivering hybrid bare-metal and virtual infrastructure using Ironic and OpenStack - Bruno Morel (Internap)